Our performance program

 When a performance matter is referred to the Council, a response to the issues raised in the complaint is sought from the practitioner.
 The response is considered in conjunction with the initial complaint to determine whether further action is required.

-The Council's Committee may decide:
+A Council Committee may decide:

 - No further action may be required because the doctor’s response has satisfactorily addressed the issues raised in the complaint